dart-lang/language/working/augmentation-libraries/feature-specification.md

 namespace.
 This means that private declarations in the main library or an augmentation are visible to all augmentations.

-Unlike part files, an augmentation library has its own import scope surrounding that shared top-level scope.
-Any libraries the augmentation imports are visible only to that augmentation library.
+Unlike part files, an augmentation has its own import scope surrounding that that shared top-level scope.
+Any libraries the augmentation imports are visible only to that augmentation.
 Likewise, libraries imported by the main library are not implicitly imported by the augmentation.

-Exports in an augmentation library are applied to the main library and become exports from the main library's namespace.
+Exports in an augmentation are applied to the main library and become exports from the main library's namespace.

 The static and instance member namespaces for an augmented type are shared across the declaration of the type in the main library and all augmentations of